 Junquillal has a beach break with a strong left hand break best at high tide.
-It’s more for experienced surfers as the shore is fairly rocky and the breaks are fast and hollow.
+It’s more for experienced surfers as the breaks are fast and hollow.
 Not for beginners or intermediate surfers, you’ll see mostly locals out there.
 Fun to watch when the local kids run out to catch waves during a swell.

 Junquillal has a sea turtle hatchery as a few sea turtles nest on this beach.
 Junquillal is not a protected beach or wildlife reserve, so locals patrol the beach at night to keep poachers away.
 The best time to see them is July – February (peak time is October and November).

 Day Trips from Junquillal

 You can do a lot of fun day trips from Junquillal as it’s close to many attractions such as Ostional Wildlife Refuge to see turtles, Hacienda Pinilla to play golf and Nandamojo River to spot wildlife.
 Junquillal is also right in between the more popular beach towns of Tamarindo/Conchal/Flamingo and Samara/Nosara.